 Benefits to Nurses

-According to a 2017 article from Nurse.org, a Gallup survey found that Magnet hospital nurses were more engaged with their work, correlating with better patient outcomes.
+According to American Nurse Today, a Gallup survey found that Magnet hospital nurses were more engaged with their work, correlating with better patient outcomes.
 The same study also estimated that the average Magnet facility experiences fewer safety-related incidents, fewer workplace injuries and lower rates of blood and body fluid exposure.